GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_build/windows/README.md

 The following resources are optional:

-* Windows Updates to sideload in the installation process
+* Windows Updates to slipstream install in the installation process
 * A Windows Server Update Services server.

-## Sideloading Windows Update (Optional)
+## Slipstreaming Windows Update (Optional)

 To reduce the time needed to build a Microsoft Windows image we can apply .msu based updated to the OS.
 This process is more beneficial for older operating systems.